tiepdotme/joebuhlig.com/_posts/2014-09-05-File Naming and (Dis)Organization.md

 ---
-title:  "Put Distractions in Their Place"
+title:  "File Naming and (Dis)Organization"
 date:   2014-09-05
 categories: blog
 tags:
 - distractions
 - life
 permalink: /file-naming-disorganization/
-image: /assets/posts/Put-Distractions-In-Their-Place.jpg
+image: /assets/posts/File-Naming-and-(Dis)Organization.jpg
 ---

 We have everything at our fingertips.
 We can look something up instantly and connect with almost anyone at any time.